 3. Government Departments

-Staff create a parcel entry by selecting the recipient, origin site, and adding custom tags.
+Setup: Staff creates a parcel entry with the recipient, origin site, and custom tags.
+The system generates a printable barcode label.

 4. Warehouses and Fulfillment Centers